Parallel Maximum Clique Algorithms with Applications to Network Analysis and Storage: Maximum Clique Applications

-\section{Temporal Strong Components}

-In this section, we use the maximum clique method as a subroutine to compute temporal strong components~\cite{nicosia:023101}.
-Since this area is somewhat new, we review some of the basic definitions in order to motivate the relationship between cliques and temporal strong components.
+Although finding the maximum clique is generally NP-hard, our procedure is effective on many real-world networks and produces nearly linear runtimes.
+In this section, we consider how well our method works as a subroutine for two applied problem: finding the largest temporal strong component and finding a compress-friendly order of a network.

+\subsection{Temporal strong components}

-\begin{Definition}[temporal network] Let $V$ be a set of vertices, and $E_T \subseteq V \times V \times \RR^{+}$ be the set of temporal edges between vertices in $V$.
-Each edge $(u,v,t)$ has a unique time $t \in \RR^{+}$. \end{Definition} For such a temporal network, a path represents a sequence of edges that must be traversed in increasing order of edge times.
-That is, if each edge represents a contact between two entities, then a path is a feasible route for information. \begin{Definition}[temporal paths] A temporal path from $u$ to $w$ in $G=(V,E_T)$ is a sequence of edges $e_1, \ldots, e_k$ such that the $e_1\!=\!(u,v_1,t_1), \ldots, e_k\!=\!(u_k, w, t_k)$ where $v_{j} = u_{j+1}$ and $t_j < t_{j+1}$ for all $j = 1$ to $k$.
-We say that $u$ is \textit{temporally connected} to $w$ if there is such a temporal path. \end{Definition} This definition echoes the standard definition of a path, but adds the additional constraint that paths must follow the directionality of time.
+Temporal strong components were recently proposed by Bhadra et al.~and Nicosia et al.~to extend the idea of a strong component in a network to a temporal graph~\cite{bhadra2003complexity,nicosia:023101}.
+Let $V$ be a set of vertices, and $E_T \subseteq V \times V \times \RR^{+}$ be the set of temporal edges between vertices in $V$.
+Each edge $(u,v,t)$ has a unique time $t \in \RR^{+}$.
+For such a temporal network, a path represents a sequence of edges that must be traversed in increasing order of edge times.
+That is, if each edge represents a contact between two entities, then a path is a feasible route for information.
 Temporal paths are inherently asymmetric because of the directionality of time.

-\begin{Definition}[temporal strong component]~ Two vertices $(u,w)$ are strongly connected if there exists a temporal path $\mathcal{P}$ from $u$ to $w$ and from $w$ to $u$.
-A temporal strongly connected component (tSCC) is defined as a maximal set of vertices $C \subseteq V$ such that any pair of vertices in $C$ are strongly connected. \end{Definition} While the vertices of a strong component in a graph define an equivalency class, and hence, we can partition a network into components, the same fact is not true of temporal strong components.
-The vertices in a temporal strong component can overlap with those in another temporal strong component.
+Two vertices $(u,w)$ are strongly connected if there exists a temporal path $\mathcal{P}$ from $u$ to $w$ and from $w$ to $u$.
+A temporal strongly connected component (tSCC) is defined as a maximal set of vertices $C \subseteq V$ such that any pair of vertices in $C$ are strongly connected.
+Note that this is exactly the same definition as a strong component where we replaced the notion of a path with a temporal path.

-Note that a temporal weak component is always equal to the connected component in the static graph~\cite{tang2010characterising}.
-We conclude by mentioning that stronger definitions of temporal components exist.
-For example, the temporal paths used to define a strong component can be further restricted to only use vertices from the component $C$ itself.

-As previously mentioned, checking if a graph has a $k$-node temporal SCC is NP-complete~\cite{bhadra2003complexity,nicosia:023101}.
-Nonetheless, we can compute the largest such strong component using a maximum clique algorithm.
-Let us briefly explain how.